ngmeijer/Minor-Skilled-Notes/Obsidian Mind/Minor Skilled/Tank Simulator/Design document Tank Simulator.md

 - In the tool, you will find a list of all found tanks.
 You are able to easily select a tank and update its properties.

 ### Subgoals
+- Move controller
+	- Gear shifting system
+	- Rotating
+		- Single track control - that's how a tank rotates
+	- Driving backwards
+	- Make sure all rotations are correct, when on a slope (angled surface) as well.
+	- Hull rotation
+		- Tanks do this by speeding up one track faster than the other: rotating to the right?
+Speed up left track.

+- Custom editor
+	- Find available tanks
+		- Select a tank to edit properties
+			- Tank mass, max speed, acceleration, single track acceleration
+			- Wheel collider properties.

+- Camera controller
-- Camera modes
+	- Different camera modes
 		- ADS
 		- 1st person
 		- 3rd person
 			- When the barrel aims up, the camera should move towards the ground.
 			- When the barrel aims down, the camera should move up.
 			- The camera should always be exactly behind the turret.
-- Rotations
-	- Make sure all rotations are correct, when on a slope (angled surface) as well.
-	- Hull rotation
+- Turret controller
-		- Tanks do this by speeding up one track faster than the other: rotating to the right?
-Speed up left track.
 	- Turret rotation - full 360° degrees around the tank
 	- Barrel rotation - rotate on x-axis, so it only moves up and down.
 	- Offset turret rotation when tank hull rotates (if lock bool is true).
 This ensures the barrel always stays on target without having to move the mouse.
-- Implement custom editor.
-	- Find available tanks
-		- Select a tank to edit properties
-			- Tank mass, max speed, acceleration, single track acceleration
-			- Wheel collider properties.

 ### Skills I want to learn
 - Improve editor scripting skills (external editor window, not just a script with buttons in the inspector)